OZGrav/meerpipe/README.md

-Creating documentation...to be updated
-Contact Aditya Parthasaraty for details - adityapartha3112@gmail.com Contact Andrew Cameron for details of the forDB branch updates - andrewcameron@swin.edu.au

-Two branches :
-main: for the PID processing
-forDB: for the database upgrades

-Additional notes re: forDB
- * Before launching the script, run `source env_setup.csh; source /home/acameron/virtual-envs/meerpipe_db/bin/activate.csh'.
-Equivalent .sh files are available depending on your choice of shell.
- * Internal hardcoded software paths may be set differently due to testing requirements.
-This should be phased out in future with incorporation of `-softpath' options.
- * Subject to the above conditions, the code operates just as it did before.
-DB-functionality should only be used for testing, and is activated via the `-db_flag' and associated parameters in `run_pipe.py'.

-OLD STUFF ABOVE HERE!

 ## Overview

 Meerpipe is a python-based data analysis pipeline that produces the cleaned and calibrated data that forms the basis of all pulsar timing projects with the MeerKAT radio telescope as part of the [MeerTime project](http://www.meertime.org/).
 For an overview of MeerTime and the various science themes, please refer to [Bailes et al. 2020](https://arxiv.org/abs/2005.14366)